-This has got to be one of the most iconic sites in the UK.
-I love seeing this from the A303 on east to west journeys across the UK even if it does mean sitting in the inevitable traffic jam.
-It’s a little marvel created by our neolithic ancestors.
+Ah Stonehenge!
+It’s got to be one of the most iconic historic sites in the UK.
+I love seeing it from the A303 on east to west journeys across the UK even if it does mean sitting in the inevitable traffic jam.
+It’s a little marvel created by our Neolithic ancestors at a time when access to even basic techology was non existent.
+I’m not even sure if wheels had been invented!
 How did they move those bloody great stones miles and miles without a low loader?
 And has magic happened in those carefully aligned circles?
-I like to think so.
+Of course as a hippy chick I like to think so.